 - Green Beans

 - Baby Mushrooms – I use baby portobello mushrooms because I prefer the darker color, but you can use your favorite variety

-I trim the ends of my green beans, and also cut them on a diagonal in two to three pieces, depending on the size.
-I try to use beans that are all about the same size so they cook evenly.
-If I can find mini baby portobello mushrooms, I just trim the stems off.
-If the mushrooms are larger, I’ll halve them.
+- Use mushrooms that are all about the same size, so they cook evenly.
+If you can find mini baby portobello mushrooms, just trim the stems.
+If the mushrooms are larger, cut them in half

-- Don’t turn the heat too high.
-This was really a rookie mistake, but I figured since they can do it in Asian restaurants, why couldn’t I do it at home.
+- Don’t turn the heat too high to saute the green beans.
+This is a 100% rookie mistake, but I figured since they can do it in Asian restaurants, why couldn’t I do it at home.
 Bad assumption that resulted in scorched green beans

 I love this Green Bean Mushroom Saute because it’s simple enough for an everyday side dish, yet is perfect for an elegant dinner.
 It does take a little bit longer than a quick saute, but that’s how you develop the beautiful colors and flavors.
 It’s also a very versatile dish, as you could mix in other veggies, use different types of mushrooms, or even use different types of nuts.

 - 1/2 small yellow onion, cut into 1/4" slices

 - 1 teaspoon fresh ground pepper

 Cut ends off green beans, and then cut beans at an angle into about 2" pieces.
 For most green beans, you will get 2-3 pieces out of each bean.
 Rinse thoroughly and drain well

 Cut the stems off mushrooms.
 You want all of the mushrooms to be about the same size, so they cook at the same time.
 If you can find mini baby portobellos, leave them whole.
 Otherwise, cut each mushroom in half.
 DO NOT rinse mushrooms or they will absorb too much water.
 If you need to clean mushrooms, use a damp cloth to wipe off excess dirt.